open-horizon/exchange-api/README.md

 ### Todos that may be done in future versions

+- Granular (per org) service ACL support:
     - add Access type of BROWSE that will allow to see these fields of services:
       - label, description, public, documentation, url, version, arch
     - add acl table and resource with fields:
       - org
       - resource (e.g. service)
       - resourceList (for future use)
       - requester (org/username)
       - access
     - add GET, PUT, POST to manage these acls
     - add checks on GET service to use these acls
     - (later) consider adding a GET that returns all services of orgs of orgType=IBM
+- Add rest method to delete a user's stale devices (carl requested)
 - Add ability to change owner of node
 - Add patch capability for node registered services
 - Consider: